suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

-The `subscribe` message is sent over the associated control stream and the same is closed when the subscriptions for the tracks includes are no longer required.
+The `subscribe` message is sent over the associated control stream and the same is closed when the subscriptions for the tracks included are no longer required.
 This implies the termination of all associated data streams.

 #### Aggregating Subscriptions